 The I chord goes the the IV chord and then to the V. It resolves back to the I.

-This song seems to have three distinct sections.
+"Magical Music Box" seems to have three distinct sections.
 The band first come barrelling in with a I-IV progression and the continuation of this is how the verse begins, riding that fifth scale degree in the melody and ready to plunge gloriously into some inevitable cadence.
 By the end of the second line, things are already going wrong.

 The second line instead just flops down onto the tonic note.
 It doesn't rhyme.